sevenseasofbri/tp/docs/DeveloperGuide.md

 * Adjacency Matrix: The Adjacency matrix representation of a graph data structure is also considered as it allows connections between nodes.
  Each node is a component and a matrix is derived where a 1 represents a connection between the row of that element and the column of the same element.
-This approach is rejected due to high time complexity.
-For example, adding a component to the matrix requires O(V^2) time complexity where V is the number of vertices.
-Similarly, removing a component from the matrix also requires the same time complexity.
-On the other hand, the chosen template implementation only requires O(1) time complexity for the same functions, leading to a more efficient and faster system.
-Furthermore, issues with space complexity also hinder the use of an adjacency matrix to represent circuit templates.
+This approach is rejected due to the GUI constraints required to print the adjacency matrix as a circuit and so templates are used to simplify this process.

 --------------------------------------------------------------------------------------------------------------------